saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

 <img src={useBaseUrl('img/api-testing/kv-examples/adv-push-kv.png')} alt="push method for K/V store component"/>

-In this step, you push the new data on tho the end of the existing array.
+In this step, you push the new data onto the end of the existing array.
 In this example, you push the integer 999 onto the `prods` array.

 11. **Save Changes**.